 “And do what exactly?
 Go to the beach?
 See a movie?
 Try and take a woman out on a date?
 I have no idea what normal is anymore.”

-The barrage of questions had been meant in jest, but the more he thought about each, the more he began to feel a strange twinge of sadness with the realization that he would never be able to live a simple life like that again; not after what he’d been through back in Raccoon City.
-After his survival there in addition to his government missions in South America, Spain, and Harvardville, Leon now knew that he was more comfortable with a gun in hand confronting a terrifying situation than he ever was in his down time.
-Sure, it had been a nerve-fraying ride, but he also couldn’t deny the sheer rush he’d experience by surviving against all odds.
+The barrage of questions had been meant in jest, but the more he thought about each, the more he began to feel a strange twinge of sadness.
+It came with the realization that he would never be able to live a simple life like that again; not after what he’d been through back in Raccoon City.
+After his survival there coupled with his government missions in South America, Spain, and Harvardville, Leon now knew that he was more comfortable with a gun in hand confronting a terrifying situation than he ever was in his down time.
+Sure, it had been a nerve-fraying ride, but he also couldn’t deny the sheer rush he’d experienced by surviving against all odds.
 The feel of the adrenalin pumping in his veins had acted like a drug he would never be able to wean his addiction off of.
 To be stuck at work behind a desk or even trying to act “normal” almost seemed damned near impossible.
 In fact, he was generally apprehensive when he wasn’t in the middle of a storm.

-“No… I suppose not,” she had replied smoothly, but not without him noticing a twinge of sympathy in her voice.
+“No… I suppose not,” she replied smoothly, but not without him noticing a twinge of sympathy in her voice.
 “Normal is overrated anyway.
 After what we’ve seen, no one would ever be able to understand or appreciate any of it… would they?”

 He had said that a little too quickly for his liking even if it was the truth.
 There were only a handful of people that truly understand the things he had been through, and Ada was one of them.

 “Is that really so bad?”